Julchu/Pricey/README.md

 ## Basic Emotion styled components

+Emotion allows you to style components in a function/object format, similar to how we build normal React components

-Base styled components can go into `/UI`, and each specific component's styles can either build unique styled components or inherit from one from `/UI`
+Our base styled components will go into `/UI`, and each specific component's styles can either build unique styled components, or inherit from one in `/UI`

 - Ex: `/components/UI/buttons.tsx`